raaxis/nds4ios/README.md

 If you're jailbroken, add the following source in Cydia: http://cydia.angelxwind.net/

+If you're NOT jailbroken, then you're going to have to make some compromises.
+Check the following link for details: http://weareflame.co/nds4ios/

 ### Option 2: Compile it yourself

 IMPORTANT: Make sure your working directory is devoid of spaces.
 Otherwise, bad things will happen.